sunset-developer/Inside-Joke-Bot/README.md

 ## About

 ## Usage
-Notice: You must be the author of or have manage messages to edit or delete an existing joke.
+Notice: You must be the author of or have manage messages to edit or delete an existing joke. <br />
 ---------------:tools: Commands :tools:--------------- <br />
 Argument Key: [Mandatory] (Optional) <br />
 $submit [trigger] [joke] (audio) <br />